 A Recap Of The Barkus Dog Parade

 It was truly a sight to be seen with dogs of all shapes and sizes adorned in bright, colorful, and shiny costumes as they paraded through the streets.
-Some of the beloved pups were in there element, glistening in the spotlight of attention while others bore complexions of confusion – as if they were wondering if their owners had slipped something funky into what seemed to be their routine regimen THC-Free cbd oil for dogs.
+While many owners chose to keep their pooch at home and order in from dog food delivery services, those beloved pups who participated were truly in their element, glistening in the spotlight of attention while others bore complexions of confusion – as if they were wondering if their owners had slipped something funky into what seemed to be their routine regimen THC-Free CBD oil for dogs.
 Perhaps it was a sensory overload with all of the colors, fellow canine, the cheers of onlooking spectators, all coupled with the aromas of food and Bourbon Street shenanigans.

 Some of the dogs took the opportunity to intermingle with their fellow canine brethren, embracing the opportunity to escape from the spacious confines of their wireless dog fence back home and intermingle with the community and world around them.
 Bark control collars removed, these dogs were adorable and happy – it was truly a great experience for the happy dogs and their beloved humans alike.
 It was one of the more jovial dog-centric parades of it’s day, there’s no question.
 Other dogs were a bit less optimistic however, and seem as though they would have been quite a bit more comfortable snuggled up safely in the shelter of their best dog crate.

 The Future Of Barkus